-Deferred Action (DACA) Students – Students Lawfully Present in the U.S.
+Students Lawfully Present in the U.S. (including DACA students)

 DSF provides scholarship support to students who are ineligible to receive Federal Student Aid and are lawfully present in the United States.

 - The Denver Scholarship Foundation will continue to provide scholarship support to eligible students who are lawfully present in the U.S. through the DACA program or have lawful presence through another USCIS program.

-- DSF is monitoring this issue closely and is committed to working with our partners to identify ways to provide support to our DACA Scholars if the program ends.
+- DSF is monitoring this issue closely and is committed to working with our partners to identify ways to provide support to our DACA/undocumented Scholars if the program ends.
 We will provide updates as information becomes available.

-- DACA students are valued members of the Denver Scholarship family, and we stand with you.
-Click here to see updated resources for DACA Information & Renewal.
+- DACA & other Dreamer students are valued members of the Denver Scholarship family, and we stand with you.
+Click here to see updated resources for Lawful Presence Information & DACA Renewal.

-- See below for more information on how to complete and submit the forms and documents to provide DSF with your proof of lawful presence.
+- Keep reading for more information on how to complete and submit the forms and documents to provide DSF with your proof of lawful presence.